ygbuil/cookiecutter-python-modern-ecosystem/README.md

 Local workflow:
 * Perform changes in the `{{ cookiecutter.project_slug }}`.
 * To test the code, it will need to be parsed since it contains Jinja.
 To do so, use the `Compile cookiecutter template` command in `tasks.json`.
-This will create the parsed code in the root dir inside `init_repo_template_uv`.
+This will create the parsed code in the root dir inside `my_package_name`.
-* To execute the code, open `init_repo_template_uv` as a completly independent project in VSCode with its own environment, and execute there.
+* To execute the code, open `my_package_name` as a completly independent project in VSCode with its own environment, and execute there.